mblancca/fast-msg-extractor/README.md

 Usage:

 For file called 'file.msg'
-  execute >> python msg-extractor.py
+  execute "python msg-extractor.py"
-  type the name of the file without .msg extension
+   and type the name of the file without .msg extension when asked.